-The Company's main objective is that of a finance company.
-Given that the Company does not carry out any trading activities, it is economically dependent on the business prospects of Luxury Living Technologies Limited (together referred to as 'the Group').
+The Company's main objective is that of a finance company for all companies within the Luxury Living Group ('the Group') which consist of Luxury Living Technologies Limited(the Company), TG Solar Limited, Holstein Solar Farm Ltd, Kafe Solar Farm Limited, Tal-Qampiena Solar Farm limited and JD Solar Farm Limited.
+Given that the Company does not carry out any trading activities, it is economically dependent on the business prospects of its parent Luxury Living Technologies Limited.
 As a result, the Company is dependent on the receipt of income from its parent in relation to Bond proceeds which it has advanced in the form of a loan.
 Consequently, the operations of the parent would directly affect the performance and position of the Company.

-The parent is a company principally operating in eco and renewable energy solutions specialising in installations of photovoltaic units in a variety of domestic, industrial and agricultural locations as well as production and distribution of food and beverage products, with a view of operating a boutique hotel in the foreseeable future.
-Directors' report For the year ended 30 June 2021
+The parent is a company principally operating in eco and renewable energy solutions specialising in installations of photovoltaic units in a variety of domestic, industrial and agricultural locations as well as production and distribution of food and beverage products and operating a guest house in St. Julian's.